eebasso/WarpX/Docs/source/usage/parameters.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. fv:var:: psatd.nox
-    :type: `int`
-    :default: `16` for all

     The order of accuracy of the spatial derivatives, when using the code compiled with a PSATD solver.
     If ``psatd.periodic_single_box_fft`` is used, these can be set to ``inf`` for infinite-order PSATD.

-.. fv:var:: psatd.noy
-    :type: `int`
-    :default: `16` for all

-    The order of accuracy of the spatial derivatives, when using the code compiled with a PSATD solver.
-    If ``psatd.periodic_single_box_fft`` is used, these can be set to ``inf`` for infinite-order PSATD.

-.. fv:var:: pstad.noz
-    :type: `int`
-    :default: `16` for all

-    The order of accuracy of the spatial derivatives, when using the code compiled with a PSATD solver.
-    If ``psatd.periodic_single_box_fft`` is used, these can be set to ``inf`` for infinite-order PSATD.

 .. fv:var:: psatd.nx_guard
-    :type: `int`

     The number of guard cells to use with PSATD solver.
     If not set by users, these values are calculated automatically and determined *empirically* and equal the order of the solver for collocated grids and half the order of the solver for staggered grids.

-.. fv:var:: psatd.ny_guard
-    :type: `int`

-    The number of guard cells to use with PSATD solver.
-    If not set by users, these values are calculated automatically and determined *empirically* and equal the order of the solver for collocated grids and half the order of the solver for staggered grids.

-.. fv:var:: psatd.nz_guard
-    :type: `int`

-    The number of guard cells to use with PSATD solver.
-    If not set by users, these values are calculated automatically and determined *empirically* and equal the order of the solver for collocated grids and half the order of the solver for staggered grids.

 .. fv:var:: psatd.periodic_single_box_fft
-    :type: bool
-    :default: 0

     If true, this will *not* incorporate the guard cells into the box over which FFTs are performed.
     This is only valid when WarpX is run with periodic boundaries and a single box.
     In this case, using `psatd.periodic_single_box_fft` is equivalent to using a global FFT over the whole domain.